owid/owid-grapher/grapher/controls/globalEntityControl/readme.md

 1. Put multiple Graphers in one HTML page.
 2. Put a `<div data-global-entity-control />` tag in the page.
-3. Now when the page loads, `runGlobalEntityControl` will hydrate the component.
+3. Now when the page loads, our hydrate function will hydrate the component.